philipstubbs13/NYT-React-Search/README.md

 # New York Times React Search

-A React application that uses the New York Times article search API to retrieve news articles by topic and year.
+A React application that uses the New York Times Article Search API to retrieve news articles by topic and year.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).